 Italian law states that holders of international protection living in SPRAR centers may attend vocational training and internships ("borsa lavoro" in Italian), if such bursary programs are available in their center’s location.

-However, this option no longer exists for asylum-seekers, who are no longer allowed to stay in SPRAR centers.
+However, this option no longer exists for asylum-seekers, who are no longer allowed to stay in SAI centers (former SPRAR).
 If you are an asylum-seeker, you can still access vocational trainings and job opportunities in the municipality where you live.

 The Provincial Labor Office, or “centro per l’impiego” in Italian, can support you in looking for trainings and vacancies.
 Under Italian law, you have the right to register with the centro per l’impiego even if you are an asylum-seeker.
 You can do this 2 months after you submit your C3 form.